More Links

 Moral Vision

-3. As a Christian community, we affirm indeed that we need to take all our neighbour- relationships seriously, seeking to understand and live them in light of our biblical and theological commitments.
-We want to embrace the vast implications of being the “new humanity in Christ,” loving our neighbours as ourselves.
-This implies at least two imperatives:
+We aspire together to pursue an educational process centred on the Christian calling to love God and to love our neighbour.
+Therefore, we affirm that we need to take all our neighbour relationships seriously, seeking to understand and live those relationships in light of our biblical and theological commitments.
+We strive to be formed by the vast implications of being the “new humanity in Christ,” loving our neighbours as ourselves and extending hospitality and respect to all.
+This hospitality and respect extends across differences, including denominational and theological commitments and perspectives.

 Each year, all faculty (both full-time and sessionals), senior administrators, and members of the Board of Governors subscribe in writing to the College's theological position.